ht2/BadgesCoP/evidence-criteria/xapi-extensions.md

 A statement matches a template when both the following conditions are true:
 1. All of the template's literal property values must be present in the statement and contain the same value.
-2. All of the template's captured values must be present in the statement, but may contain anyvalue.
+2. All of the template's captured values must be present in the statement, but may contain any value.

 <a name="criteria-metadata-capture"/>
 #### Capture process